project-akri/akri-on-krustlet/README.md

 # Akri and Krustlet integration
-This project contains [Akri] (https://github.com/deislabs/akri) components built and designed to be executed as a WebAssembly application inside kubernetes with [Krustlet] (https://github.com/deislabs/krustlet).
+This project contains [Akri](https://github.com/deislabs/akri) components built and designed to be executed as a WebAssembly application inside kubernetes with [Krustlet](https://github.com/deislabs/krustlet).

 ## About